pangenome/odgi/docs/rst/tutorials/extract_selected_loci.rst

 .. image:: /img/LPA.21_23_G_GT.png

 The image shows the graph topology, where each colored rectangle represents a node.
-In particular, thress paths support nodes with ID 21 and 23, and only one path supports the node with ID 22.
+In particular, three paths support nodes with ID 21 and 23, and only one path supports the node with ID 22.
 The node with ID 22 represents in the graph the additional nucleotide ``T`` presents in the ``HG02572__LPA__tig00000001`` contig as an insertion.